cndeng/namecoin-fullnode/setup.md

 2. Configure your internationalisation options
 3. Ensure SSH is Enabled
 4. Change hostname to eg "nmcpi" (without quotes)
-5. Reboot either via the config

-If you want you can reboot manually like so:
+5. Reboot either via the config or manually like so:
 ```
 sudo reboot
 ```
 #### Installing Updates

+Now the Raspeberry Pi is fully configured again in the command line:
 ```
 sudo apt-get update
 ```